IBM-Cloud/openshift4-lab/workshop/part2-openshift_ibmcloud/exercise-5.md

     Space:
     ```

-   If any of these fields are not set, the Operator will fail to create your service!

 9. Make sure you're logged in to the cluster in this terminal session.
 Otherwise you must re-run the command `oc login` with the cluster information:

     [Access your cluster using the oc CLI](../getting-started/setup_cli.md#access-the-openShift-web-console).